-- Your account is banned - if you are sure you didn't break the rules, then write a ticket to Customer Service asking for details of the ban.
+- Your account is banned - if you are sure you didn't break the rules, then you can write a ticket to Customer Service asking for details of the ban.

 - After the Customer Service explanation, if you still think you are innocent, you can ask to send the ticket to the Rule Enforcement Team (RET) for a ban review.

 - At this point, RET takes care of their case.
-Specifically, a Senior Rule Enforcement Specialist (SRES).
-If the ban was made by an SRES, then another SRES takes care of the case.
+Specifically, a Senior Rule Enforcement Specialist (SRES) that wasn't involved in your case previously.

 - SRES confirms the ban is correct